zinzied/Multi-LLM-Platform/README.md

    # Create data directory
    mkdir backend\data

-   # Start the backend server
+   # Start the backend server (IMPORTANT: use node directly for database persistence)
    node backend/server.js

    # In a new terminal, start the frontend